-In case your iPhone or iPad is flooded with Photos, you may want to free up storage space on your device by getting rid of all the Photos.
-You will find below different methods to Delete All photos From iPhone or iPad.
+If your iPhone or iPad is flooded with Photos, you may want to free up storage space on your device by getting rid of all the Photos.
+You can find below different methods to Delete All photos From iPhone or iPad.

 Delete All Photos from iPhone or iPad